 Study wise selected FP, where the best fitting FP is extracted per study

-3.3.1.2 Second-stage combination of the first stage elicitations
+3.3.1.2 Second-stage: combination of the first stage results

 As a second-stage in the two-stage IPD-MA, we either pool the estimates or the fitted functions extracted from the first stage.
-The coefficients βi and SEi, extracted in the first stage can be used in a multi-variate meta-analysis(CE or RE) to give an overall mean to extract the pooled b0 and it’s SE.
+The coefficients βi and SEi, extracted in the first stage, can be used in a multivariate meta-analysis(CE or RE) to give an overall mean to extract the pooled b0 and it’s SE.
 This approach only works when common powers have been used across studies.
 Therefore, it is applicable in piecewise and global polynomials, and fractional polynomials fitted using the overall FP procedure. we applied a random-effects meta-analysis, using the EB method for the τ2 estimation [21] and the HKSJ adjustment [22].

 The fitted function g can be calculated per study gi(x;βi) and derive its standard error from Si.
 Then we perform a meta-analysis, to get a pooled estimate gi(x;βi) and it’s variance.